 Where we communicate with you as Alumni we do so in the legitimate interests of the University.
 In doing so we have conducted a balancing test of the legitimate interests of the University against your own rights and interests.
 If we communicate with you for marketing purposes by email or using a TPS-registered telephone number we will ensure that we have your consent before we do so.

 - Who do we share your information with?

 How do we keep your information secure?

 We are committed to holding your data securely and treating it with sensitivity.
 All data is held securely and in accordance with the Data Protection Act 2018 & the UK General Data Protection Regulation (UK GDPR).
 Your data is held on a database in the Microsoft Azure cloud hosting data service, managed by our database supplier, Blackbaud, and located within the European Economic Area.
 The database is protected by multi-level authentication and access is restricted to individuals who need to see the data to carry out their duties at the University and at the database supplier, Blackbaud.
 This is limited to:

-- members of staff and student members of staff in the PASE;
+- members of staff and student members of staff in PASE;

 - assigned IT support;

-- colleagues from other areas within the University who work closely with the PASE on the provision of services to alumni, such as the Careers Service, academic departments and Colleges; and
+- colleagues from other areas within the University who work closely with PASE on the provision of services to alumni, such as the Careers Service, academic departments and Colleges; and